An Embarrassingly Simple Way to Optimize Orthogonal Matrices at Scale: Proximal One-step Geometric Optimization

-\Ie*, \textit{linear optimizers preserve their semantics in \tangent}.
-If we use a linear optimizer, it is equivalent applying it in the Euclidean or tangent space, up to scaling.
-The vanilla SGD used in Landing, $\mG = \nabla f(\mX)$, is trivially linear.
-However, the popular Adam optimizer is not, due to the element-wise normalization of gradients \citep{kingma2014adam}.
-In contrast, Vector Adam (VAdam) \citep{ling2022vectoradam} satisfies \cref{def:linear-optimizer} as it replaces Adam's normalization with a vector-wise one, \ie, $\vm/\norm{\vv}^2$.
-As we show in \cref{subsec:osos}, adaptive base optimizers that are linear, such as VAdam, provide a competitive edge in complex optimization landscapes.
+In other words, \textit{linear optimizers preserve their semantics}.
+If we have a linear optimizer, it is equivalent applying it in the Euclidean or tangent space, up to scaling.
+The vanilla SGD used in Landing, $\mG = \nabla f(\mX)$, is trivially linear, unlike the popular Adam optimizer, due to its element-wise gradient normalization \citep{kingma2014adam}.
+In contrast, Vector Adam (VAdam) \citep{ling2022vectoradam} satisfies \cref{def:linear-optimizer} as it replaces Adam's normalization with a vector-wise one, see \cref{app:sec:vadam}.
+As we show in \cref{subsec:osos}, linear base optimizers that are adaptive, such as VAdam, provide a needed competitive edge in complex optimization landscapes.